 The MSc(ECom&IComp) is a comprehensive, interdisciplinary programme designed for business executives, policy and decision makers, managers and information technologists, to equip them with the latest knowledge about technology development and business opportunities in electronic commerce on the Internet.
 The curriculum is aimed to stimulate critical thinking in our students for them to understand, select and manage a fundamental spectrum of business technologies without losing sight of the goal of business and its traditional strengths.

 The ECOM-prefixed courses are on the whole more business oriented.
 They give students a foundation on the impact of the Internet and the web on e-commerce, and a broad overview of e-commerce technologies.
 However, the ECOM courses never lose sight of students' need to understand technology.
-Through some fundamental discipline courses, students will acquire a technological foundation to enable them to understand the transformation taking place in marketing, customer relationship, supply chain and e-logistics, banking and finance, and the legal and security aspects in e-commerce.
+Through some fundamental discipline courses, students will acquire a technological foundation to enable them to understand the transformation taking place in marketing, smart city, supply chain and e-logistics, banking and finance, and the legal and security aspects in e-commerce.
 Courses on organizational changes and innovation will review the impact of technology on traditional business to inspire new thinking and strategies.

 Programme Learning outcomes